Existing Specialists

 The ’Existing Specialists' scheme for existing specialists applying for entry onto the Specialist Register

-If the above scenario applies to you then please follow the link below for more details and information on how to apply.
+If the above scenario applies to you then please go to the GMC website the link below for more details and information on how to apply.